-Mondays 06:15-07:15 Fracture Conference - 15-minute didactic case-based presentation on specific fractures [with review articles and learning objectives sent out the Friday before] followed by review of all treated fracture cases from the prior week.
-Location: Moss Amphitheater.
-1st floor of main hospital within the Radiology department.
-In hallway located next to patient West Elevators.
+DAY/TIME CONFERENCE DESCRIPTION Mondays 06:15-07:15 Fracture conference 15-minute didactic case-based presentation on specific fractures, followed by review of all operative fracture cases from prior week Location : Moss Amphitheater.
+1st floor of Main Hospital within the Radiology department.
+In the hallway located next to patient West Elevators.
 Arrive no later than 6:10am.
-Students typically sit on the back left side of the room.
-Residents on the right.
+Students typically sit on the back right side of the room when facing the screen.
+Residents on the left.
 Tuesdays 06:15-07:15 Core Curriculum "Subspecialty" conference with OITE subject review.
-Location: OR Classroom A in Peri-Operative Suite.
+Location: OR Classroom A in Perioperative Suite.
 On 2nd floor, follow directions to Main OR front desk.
 Hallway is on your right, room is on right side of Perioperative suite, second door on the left.

-Wednesdays 07:00-09:00 Grand Rounds with Visiting Professor or Department Faculty or Fellow presentations.
-Quality Assurance(Morbidity and Mortality) first week of each month.Location: Ivy Mountain, Wong Conference Room, located on the first floor near the cafeteria.It may be best to ride with a resident as parking is limited.

-Thursdays 06:30-07:30 Service-Specific Conference Location: Variable.
+Wednesdays 07:00-09:00 Grand Rounds Grand Rounds with Visiting Professor or Department Faculty or Fellow presentations.
+Quality Assurance (Morbidity and Mortality) first week of each month.
+Location: Orthopaedic Center on Ivy Road, Wang Conference Room, located on the first floor near the cafeteria.
+It may be best to ride with a resident as parking is limited.
+Thursdays 06:30-07:30 Service Specific Location: Variable.
 Discuss with your resident prior to conference.
-Student may be expected to present research articles or give brief presentations at this meeting during the second week of their rotation.

-Fridays 06:30-07:30 Basic Science/Anatomy/Radiology/Fracture Templating (didactic/dissection) Location: 6 North Classroom.
+Students are expected to present research articles or give brief presentations at this meeting during the second week of their rotation.
+Fridays 06:30-07:30 Basic Science / Anatomy / Radiology Location: 6 North Classroom.
 Door is across the hallway from the back of the 6 Central main nursing station.

-Journal Club 18:00-20:00 One Thursday every month at the home of an attending (Time, location, directions to be sent prior to event)
+One Thursday per month 18:00-20:00 Journal Club Students may be expected to present a journal article at journal club.
+Location: home of an attending.
+Time, location, directions to be sent prior to event.

-'''

-Fracture Conference (Moss Amphitheater, 1 floor main hospital)
+Fracture Conference (Moss Amphitheater, 1st floor Main Hospital)

-'''